Cap32/react-input-component/README.md

 ## Notes

-- All styles are the same with react built-in components
+- All styles are the same with react built-in inputs
-- All react built-in component's props are supported, except `defaultValue` and `defaultChecked`
+- All react built-in inputs' props are supported, except `defaultValue` and `defaultChecked`
 - To get the DOM, use `findDOMNode(input)` or `input.dom`.
 (This `input` refs to an `Input` instance, like `<Input ref="input" />`)
+- Form data (value or checked) would be handled by the DOM itself.
-- DOM value could be changed by user typing without updating `state` or `props`
+- Form data could also be changed by passing new `value` prop to component.

 ## Caveat

-If `value` prop didn't changed, Input component would not re-render.
-So if you want to reset value by passing the prev `value`, it won't be updated.
+If the new `value` prop is equal to the prev `value` prop, form data would not be updated, even if form data is not equal to the `value` prop.

 ```js
 import React, { Component } from 'react';